MaiKuraki/EmulationStation-zhcn/README.md

 one time per sec to get battery info(0-100), and use it as percent to crop the width of batteryBar.

+However，the command will slow down rendering.
+A wise way is to use "cat xxx" to speed up.

 Install on RetroPie Device
 ========
 Modify /home/pi/RetroPie/RetroPie-Setup/scriptmodules/supplementary/emulationstation.sh